InterRep/docs/docs/technical-reference/groups/_emails.md

 ### 2. Academic groups

 You could have a group that only allows people with a .edu address to gain access to it.
 This could form the basis of an anonymous system of wallets that are controlled by people affiliated with academic institutions.
-This could then be used as a gateway for certain kinds of on-chain peer reveiw or grant mechanisms that other groups are currently working on.
+This could then be used as a gateway for certain kinds of on-chain peer review or grant mechanisms that other groups are currently working on.

 ### 3. Gated groups